-The intent of the student disciplinary systems is to ensure a fair and orderly proceeding on questions of possible student misconduct.
+The goal of the student disciplinary systems is to ensure a fair and orderly proceeding on questions of possible student misconduct.
 A disciplinary proceeding enjoys neither the advantages nor the limitations inherent in an adversarial proceeding of a court of law.

 The University's disciplinary systems and the legal-judicial structures of the general society differ and are distinct in principle.
-It may be taken as self-evident that students do not abdicate any of the rights that are guaranteed to them by the civil society and that they are at all times free to claim and assert those rights through the institutions, presumably judicial, of that society.
-At the same time, it is affirmed that the University is a private enclave, dedicated to a purpose that imposes additional and special obligations while granting certain privileges to its members.
+Students who are subject to or involved in University discipline do not automatically abdicate any of the rights that are guaranteed to them by the civil society and, indeed, they remain at all times free to claim and assert those rights through the institutions, presumably judicial, of that society.
+At the same time, however, students must recognize that the University is a private enclave, dedicated to a purpose that imposes additional and special obligations while, at the same time, granting privileges to its members.